Everything You Need to Know About Flying Allegiant Air in 2021

 When it comes to Allegiant Air, the differences from major carriers don’t stop with the booking process.
 In fact, some of the most noticeable differences come when you arrive at the airport and board your flight.

 Admittedly I still haven’t become too well versed in Allegiant’s boarding process considering that I’ve sprung for priority access each time (#BusinessTripWriteoff).
-That said it seems that they utilized boarding groups like most other airlines.
+That said it seems that they utilize boarding groups like most other airlines.
 When flying to Sanford, passengers would just line up once their boarding group was called but, returning from Sanford, they had a few lines already set up for each group.

 Allegiant’s fleet is outfitted with leather seats that, to me, appeared to be a bit thinner on padding than most airline seats I’ve experienced.
 Meanwhile, the legroom in my standard seat seemed about normal and posed no issue.
 However, it should be noted that I am not a large man — neither in weight or height — so, unfortunately, I’m not really the right person to fully assess the comfortability of Allegiant’s seats.
 Still, for my less than three-hour flight, I was content.